IVSoftware/move-picture-box-with-arrow-keys/README.md

 ***
 **Main Form**

-What we need the main form to do is listen for Up Down Left Right and broadcast that occurrence to all of the `ArrowKeyPictureBox` instances it might hold.
+The main form listens for Up Down Left Right and broadcasts any occurrence to all of the `ArrowKeyPictureBox` instances it might hold.

     public partial class MainForm : Form , IMessageFilter {